msdalp/msdalp.github.io/_posts/2018-04-07-Java-Jersey-2.26-JDBI.markdown

 How does this really work?
 We don't have a database connection at this stage and how do we start the db connection with application start and close it when the application is closed?

 I will be using a `ServletContextListener` for the web app which enables us to have methods on context initialized and destroyed.
 It is basically gives access to the start and end of your application.
 Also we could be using `@PostConstruct` and `@PreDestroy` for `RestApplication` class and as expected it will run after app is initialized and before getting destroyed.
+Additionally if your app is not deployed as war but a jar then you can start your modules at start and close them on `Shutdown Hook` properly.

 {% highlight xml %}
 <dependency>